openstack/openstack-ansible/doc/source/install-guide/overview-requirements.rst

 * Network Time Protocol (NTP) client for time synchronization (such as ``ntpd`` or ``chronyd``)

-* Python 2.7 or later
+* Python 2.7.x must be on the hosts.

 * en_US.UTF-8 as locale